 DON’T

-Almost ready to send your technical resume?
+Almost ready to send your SWE resume?
 Use this checklist to make sure you’re following the best practices we’ve recommended above.

-If you can answer “Yes” to every question, then you’re ready to send it.
+If you can answer “Yes” to every question, then you’re ready to hit "Apply" or upload it to a popular technical jobs site.

 General